Chicken Korma vs. Tikka Masala: What Makes Them Different?

 Pataks Korma Cooking Sauce

-It’s also gluten-free and gives your easy Korma the taste it needs to compete even with the best restaurant that serves kormas!
-All you need is one jar and one pack of chicken breast, and you’ll be ready to cook the best Korma you’ve ever had!
+It’s also gluten-free and gives your easy korma the taste to compete even with the best restaurant serving kormas!
+All you need is one jar and one pack of chicken breast, and you’ll be ready to cook the best korma you’ve ever had!

 Maya Kaimal Tikka Masala Sauce